-How to Install a Ceiling Fan With No Existing Wiring (2026 Guide)
+How to Install a Ceiling Fan With No Existing Wiring (2026): Without an Electrician

 Installing a ceiling fan with no existing wiring costs $200-600 with an electrician, or $50-150 in materials if you DIY.
 The job requires running a new 14/2 or 12/2 cable from the nearest power source, installing a fan-rated ceiling box, and connecting the fan.
 Most homeowners should hire an electrician for this job due to permit requirements and the complexity of fishing wire through walls and ceilings.